opral/monorepo/packages/paraglide/paraglide-astro/README.md

 <h1>{m.hello({ name: "Samuel" })}</h1>
 ```

-Vite is able to tree-shake the messages.
+Vite can tree-shake the messages with no extra work from you.
 Only messages that are used on an Island will be included in the client bundle.
-This drastically reduces the bundle size & requires no extra work from you.

-### Which language get's used
+## Understanding Language Detection

-The integration detects the language from the URL.
-Simply place your page in a folder named for the language (or the `path` of the language) & all messages will be in that language.
+Paraglide-Astro relies on [`astro:i18n`](https://docs.astro.build/en/guides/internationalization/)'s language detection.
+Place your page in a folder named for the language (or the `path` of the language) & all messages will be in that language.

 ```filesystem
 src